 * * * * * * *

-I opened the menu laying on my desk, took a look, and already I found one typo and one grammatical mistake:
+I opened the menu lying on my desk, took a look, and already I found one typo and one grammatical mistake:

 Lunch, Dinner Buffet